beerose/blog/content/posts/finish-side-projects/post.md

 ---
-title: "It's okay to leave your side projects unfinished"
+title: "It's okay to leave side projects unfinished"
 path: "/finishing-side-projects"
 tags: ["other"]
 excerpt: <i>If you're no longer interested in a project, maybe you already got what you came for?</i>